Role of Spine Surgery for Chronic Pain

 Surgery and Dentistry

 You can compare spine surgery with dentistry.
 A dentist can usually find the structural problem in your tooth that is causing your pain.
 It can be an infected root or maybe a cavity that has gone down to the root.
-The chances of a dental procedure on that tooth relieving your pain is essentially 100%.
+The chances of a dental procedure on that tooth relieving your pain is essentially 100 percent.
 But if your dentist cannot find the source of your pain and operates anyway, it is unlikely that he or she will solve your problem.

 No matter the part of the spine, surgery is only indicated for a clear structural problem with matching symptoms.
 The discomfort should be severe enough to warrant the risk of surgery.
 As your surgeon is not able to experience your pain only you can and should make the final decision to proceed.
 Be very careful when choosing spine surgery.
 If you do not feel involved in the decision-making, then talk to another doctor.
 Get it right the first time.